flutter/website/src/ui/accessibility-and-internationalization/internationalization.md

 ### Specifying the app's supported&shy;Locales parameter

-Although the `flutter_localizations` library currently supports 113 languages and language variants, only English language translations are available by default.
+Although the `flutter_localizations` library currently supports
+{{languageCount}} languages and language variants, only English language translations are available by default.
 It's up to the developer to decide exactly which languages to support.